 Comparison: Compare the flowers of Yellow Salsify, 1st photo, with the similar Meadow Goatsbeard, T. pratensis L., 2nd photo.

 Notes: Yellow Salsify is a European import and is now found throughout all of Canada and the United States except for four southern states.
 In Minnesota it has been found in all but a small number of widely scattered counties.
-Martha Crone did not note its presence in her 1951 Garden Census, nor was it listed on the 1986 census but was present in 2009.
+Martha Crone did not note its presence in her 1951 Garden Census, nor was it positively listed on any later census.
 It is not considered as a typical foodstuff although the young stems and the root can be eaten raw or cooked.
 In some areas it is considered invasive.

 Names: There are only two species of Tragopogon normally found in Minnesota: T. dubius, Yellow Salsify; and T. pratensis, Meadow Goatsbeard.
 It must be noted that some references use different common names - up to 10 are in circulation.
 We use here the common names used by Flora of North America, the University of Minnesota Herbarium and the Minnesota DNR.
-The Eloise Butler Wildflower Garden census has these differently - applying Meadow Goatsbeard to T. dubius.
-Another reason to use scientific names.
+A third species, Tragopogon porrifolius, a naturalized Eurasian import, is now found in some adjacent states but not yet listed on the DNR county surveys.
+This species will hybridize with both t. dubius and T. pratensis.

 Older Lore on Goatsbeards: Gerard (Ref.#6a) writes: "It shutteth itselfe at twelve of the clocke, and sheweth not his face open until the next daies Sunne do make it flower anew.
 Where-upon it was called go-to-bed-at-noone; when these flowers be come to their full maturitie and ripenesse it groweth into a downie blowe-ball like those of Dandelion, that is carried awaie with the winde.
 The seede is long, having at the ende one peece of that downie matter hanging at it."